huaxiuyao/Wild-Time/README.md

   year={2022},
 }
 ```
-We will release the paper on arXiv, along with the final code repository, in 1-2 months.
+We will release the arXiv version of our paper, along with the final code repository, in 1-2 months.

 ## Prerequisites